Smooth hyperbolicity cones are second-order cone representable: Proof of Theorem

 \end{thm}

-For the proof of Theorem \ref{main2a} we'll replace the hyperbolicity cone $C_e(f)$ by a suitable affine hyperplane section (see \ref{lastep} below), similar as Netzer and Sanyal did in \cite{ns}.
-The main technical step still missing is the following proposition:
+For the proof of Theorem \ref{main2} we'll replace the hyperbolicity cone $C_e(f)$ by a suitable affine hyperplane section (see \ref{lastep} below), similar as Netzer and Sanyal did in \cite{ns}.
+Then the main technical step still missing is the following proposition:

 \begin{prop}\Label{keystep} Let $p\in\R[x]$ be an RZ-polynomial with respect to $e\in\R^n$ and let $u$ be a Nash-smooth boundary point of $S=S_e(p)$.
-Assume that $p$ doesn't vanish identically on any line through~$u$.
-Then $\partial S$ has strict positive curvature in $u$. \end{prop}
+Assume that $\partial S$ doesn't contain a nondegenerate line segment passing through~$u$.
+Then $\partial S$ has strict positive curvature in~$u$. \end{prop}

-See \cite[Lemma 2.4(ii)]{ns} for an analogous statement, which however is easier to prove due to the smoothness assumption there.
-For a non-smooth example of such a situation see \ref{nashnotsmo}.3 above.
+See \cite[Lemma 2.4(ii)]{ns} for a similar statement, which however is easier to prove due to the ordinary smoothness assumption there.
+For a non-smooth example of a situation as in Proposition \ref{keystep}, see \ref{nashnotsmo}.3 above.
+Note that the non-existence of line segments in $\partial S$ is obviously necessary for the conclusion to hold.

 We first prove an easy lemma: